-Revenue concentration - During the years ended June 30, 2016 and 2015, the Organization's one major revenue source, was the U.S. Department of Education, which accounted for 46% and 49%, respectively, of the total revenue and 53% and 54%, respectively, of the total accounts receivable of the Organization.
+Revenue concentration - During the years ended June 30, 2017 and 2016, the Organization's one major revenue source, was the U.S. Department of Education, which accounted for 42% and 46%, respectively, of the total revenue.
 The U.S. Department of Education provided three separate grants to the Organization that make up the total concentration, see page 27 for details.